masonhub/Cookie-Clicker/README.md

-# Cookie-Clicker
+# Doodle-Jumper

 // The project is created with unity and is produced as an project files
-// The downloads are linked in the download Raw files Link.
+// Doodle jump contains a build file as well